Program Evaluation with Remotely Sensed Outcomes: Additional Theoretical Results and Discussion

-In summary, our results directly apply when $D_{t}$ is an early adoption treatment, and when $Y_{t'}$ and $R_{t''}$ are an outcome and an RSV collected later on.
-In the main text, we report the effect of $2010$ Smartcard adoption on $2013$ consumption.
+In summary, our results directly apply when $D_{t}$ is an early adoption treatment, and when $Y_{t'}$ and $R_{t''}$ are an outcome and a remotely sensed variable collected later on.
+In the main text, we report the effect of $2010$ Smartcards adoption on $2013$ consumption.
 With incomplete cases, there is an implicit Markov restriction that researchers must asses.
 However, with complete cases, this additional restriction may be relaxed.